Thank you for your interest in the Healthcare Games Showdown™! Here are further details that can assist you.

 All applicants will be informed if they made a team by April 10th, 2019.

-Trans / Seven Studio, LLC is a transmedia studio dedicated to digital media storytelling.
-We are the company behind this event and its management.
-Your internship contract will be with our company. transsevenstudio.com
+Trans / Seven Studio, LLC is a transmedia internship studio dedicated to connecting students to mentors on paid digital media and technology productions.
+We created this event in partnership with the 501(c)(3) nonprofit, DIREC Educational Programming, and Entertainment Cowboys, LLC.
+Your internship contract will be with Trans / Seven Studio, LLC (B-corp pending). transsevenstudio.com

 The National Association of Colleges and Employers (NACE) defines an internship as a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths.